2.10 | 07.27.18

 Shifting Blame—Ministry of Ideas, Episode 17

-Biyeun Buczyk, Kip Clark, David Day, Douglas Eck, Joseph Fridman, Jason Freidenfelds, Mmmmaven, Mark Pelofsky, Joel Roston, Rudi Seitz, Daniel Sheehan, Andrew Willis
+Special thanks this week to Biyeun Buczyk, Kip Clark, David Day, Douglas Eck, Joseph Fridman, Jason Freidenfelds, Mmmmaven, Mark Pelofsky, Joel Roston, Rudi Seitz, Daniel Sheehan, Andrew Willis

 If you haven’t already, please rate and review Soonish on Apple Podcasts / iTunes!
 The more ratings we get, the more people will find the show.
 See applepodcasts.com/soonish

 You can also support the show with a per-episode donation at patreon.com/soonish.
 Listener support makes all the difference!